Get up to $4,190

 Basement header insulation — Ontario

-You can get Ontario Home Energy rebates when you seal all of your
+You can get Canadian government rebates in Ontario when you seal all of your

 basement header area and increase the insulation value of your basement